Space Engineers: Resources and Environment

-Asteroids and planets consist of terrain voxels, which substantially differ from blocks, and although possible to destroy by the player, cannot be created by them unless in creative mode.
-Celestial objects are currently fixed in space and cannot move, however, rocks/minerals that have been mined are subject to gravity and will react accordingly.
-Asteroids also do not currently have gravity associated with them, and can come in several basic forms including spherical, torus, and rod-shapes, as well other variations or combinations of these.
+Asteroids and planets are made up of terrain voxels, which are significantly different from blocks.
+While players can destroy these terrain voxels, they cannot create them unless they are in creative mode.
+Celestial objects, such as planets and asteroids, are fixed in space and do not move.
+However, rock and mineral chunks that have been mined are affected by gravity and will react accordingly.
+Asteroids can take on various basic shapes, including spherical, toroidal, and rod-shaped forms, as well as other variations or combinations of these shapes.